-What is Salary Sacrifice in Superannuation?
+What is salary sacrifice in superannuation?

-What is Salary Sacrifice in Superannuation?
+What is salary sacrifice in superannuation?

-05 November 2017 · 2 min read
+05 September 2024 · 2 min read

-Info that everyone should know
+Info we think everyone should know

-Salary sacrifice may be a concept that has never crossed your mind.
-Well pat yourself on the back for thinking about it now, because it is something that could save you a lot of money.
+Well, pat yourself on the back for thinking about it now, because it’s something that could save you a lot of money.

 Benefits